-Growing up in Edinburgh, Richard Brownlie-Marshall was surrounded with art and design, and cemented his love for creativity while at high school, where a majority of his time was spent in the art studio.
+Growing up in Edinburgh, Richard Brownlie-Marshall was surrounded by art and design, and cemented his love for creativity while at high school, where a majority of his time was spent in the art studio.
 He went on to study Industrial Design at Northumbria University, where he became inspired by the wide range of mediums available in design.
 Direct from graduating, Richard already had an internship lined up with Brent Hobberman brainchild, mydeco.
 The website was the UK’s largest interior shopping destination, and from intern, he worked up to become the Design Coordinator; curating all creative aspects of the site and fronting mydecoTV.

 His next role would take him in somewhat of a different direction, as he moved into the retail industry, becoming the Head of Creative at Tossed.
 Richard designed over 10 store interiors for the healthy eating brand, being involved in every stage from initial sketches through to creating bespoke products and delivering eye-catching end results.
 He developed a new wave of interiors, packaging and branding - which cemented Tossed as a design heavyweight within its sector.

-In 2014, Richard joined the team at Pret A Manger and is now the Senior Creative Designer.
-He works internationally for the brand in all areas of design; including packaging, marketing campaigns and new concept trials.
+In 2014, Richard joined the team at Pret A Manger.
+As the Global Senior Creative Designer he worked internationally for the brand in all areas of design; including packaging, marketing campaigns and new concept trials.
 The in-house team works on projects from sketch to shop, and creative innovation is very much at the forefront of the brand, as demonstrated in pioneering projects such as Good Evenings and Veggie Pret.

 Richard’s commitment to quality and creativity saw the launch of his self-titled design brand, with its premiere range being the much talked about, Out Damned Spot.
 These were a set of embroidered napkins, where stains such as coffee and blood were turned into a decorative feature, fusing the traditional with the not so.
 Richard continues to expand the range, keeping true to his original ethos of producing design that is creatively different.